-Although some seeds may germinate right away, percentages are often better especially with air dried seeds, if they are cold stratified.
-This process is one in which seeds are placed in a moist medium and exposed to chilling temperatures for 30 days.
-During this time, chemical inhibitors are broken down inside the seed so germination can proceed.
-There are two methods for the tiny lingonberry and blueberry seeds.
+Although fresh seeds germinate right away, air dried seeds and those frozen in the fruit must be cold stratified.
+This process is one in which seeds are placed in a moist medium and exposed to chilling temperatures for 30-120 days.
+During this time, chemicial inhibitors are broken down inside the seed so germination can proceed.
+Dried or seeds frozen for 1 month or less require 30 days cold stratification.
+Seeds extracted from frozen berries stored longer than one month require longer cold stratification, up to 120 days.
+Seeds from different localities will take different cold stratification times.
+Sow a large quantity of seeds and remove them from cold stratification at periodic intervals to identify the timing necessary for a certain batch of seeds.
+There are three methods of cold stratification for the tiny lingonberry and blueberry seeds: paper towel and peat moss methods.